madelynschaut/MS_Botany563/notebook-log.md

 HTMGRVLEKYGVESSPINTKGYETLLDLVENTSSDSFELFYGLFMYNPNALEQLERLDMAFESVKKELFGRLHQQYRKQM
 FGGEVQSPKKTEQKLLNDGGVVPMNDISSSSSSSSSSS*
 ```
-downloaded the entire BLAST job file "8SF1N9EW016-Alignment.txt"
+I downloaded the entire BLAST job file "8SF1N9EW016-Alignment.txt"

-downloaded the complete sequence file for sequences producing significant alignments "AtADH_caryophyllales_completesequence.txt". this dataset consists of the following:
+I also downloaded the complete sequence file for sequences producing significant alignments "AtADH_caryophyllales_completesequence.txt".
+I added two Arabidopsis sequences and four sequences from another species: Amaranthus hypochondriacus from Beth's original data to make the final dataset.

+This dataset consists of the following:
 ```
 number of species = 20
 number of genes = 36
 ```

-then i made individual species .fasta files to run on OrthoFinder, files located in "species_files" folder in my software folder
+Then, I made individual species .fasta files to run on OrthoFinder, files located in "species_files" folder in my software folder
 ```
 1. Arabidopsis_thaliana
 2. Amaranthus_hypochondriacus